dsohk/rancher-on-azure-workshop/docs/03-DeployApps-on-RKE.md

 ![rancher-rke2-pod-intel-tensorflow-jupyter](./images/rancher-rke2-pod-intel-tensorflow-jupyter.png)

-5. Click on **View Logs** of the intel pod.
+4. Click on **View Logs** of the intel pod.
 You should notice the token shown in the log entry.
 Copy this token and you need it when you first time open the jupyter notebook to setup your own password.

 ![rancher-rke2-deploy-inte-tensorflow-jupyter-log](./images/rancher-rke2-deploy-inte-tensorflow-jupyter-log.png)

-6. In the left menu under **Service Discovery** > **Services**, you will find a new Node Port Service which exposes the Intel-Optimized tensorflow with jupyter application publicly on a high port on a node.
+5. In the left menu under **Service Discovery** > **Services**, you will find a new Node Port Service which exposes the Intel-Optimized tensorflow with jupyter application publicly on a high port on a node.
 You can click on the linked Port to directly access it.

 ![rancher-rke2-service-intel-tensorflow-jupyter](./images/rancher-rke2-service-intel-tensorflow-jupyter.png)

 ![Exercise3-task4-App-Intel-Services-Type-Nodeport](images/Exercise3-task4-App-Intel-Services-Type-Nodeport.png)

+While we looked at the container log entries, we also view the token created by the application.
+Copy this token as you will need it when you first time open the jupyter notebook to setup your own password.

 ![Exercise3-task4-App-Intel-WebUI-Entering-Token-Acceessing-IntelApp](images/Exercise3-task4-App-Intel-WebUI-Entering-Token-Acceessing-IntelApp.png)